mehul-anand/the-chat/README.md

 ## The Chat app
 - chat app built with streamlit and gemini api
   - used gemini 2.0 flash
+## Future goals
+- chat history